dabeaz/curio/README.rst

                 break
             print('Got:', item)

-There is nothing too special.
+There is nothing too special here.
 This is something you might write using standard thread-programming.
 However, it's easy to make this code read data sent from a Curio async task.
 Use a ``UniversalQueue`` object like this: